Reachability Preservers: New Extremal Bounds and Approximation Algorithms: Reachability Preserver Upper Bounds

 \paragraph{Step 2: Building the Reachability Preserver.}

-We now construct our reachability preserver of $G, P$ decrementally; that is, we initially set $H \gets G$ and we will iteratively delete edges of $H$.
+We will construct our reachability preserver of $G, P$ decrementally; that is, we initially set $H \gets G$ and we will iteratively delete edges of $H$.
 We use as a subroutine an algorithm of Italiano \cite{Italiano88}.

 \begin{theorem} [\cite{Italiano88}] There is a deterministic algorithm that, given a DAG $G = (V, E)$ and a source node $s \in V$, explicitly maintains the set of nodes reachable from $s$ over a sequence of edge deletions.
-The total amount of time needed to maintain this list is $O(|E|)$. \end{theorem}
+The total amount of time needed to maintain this list over all edge deletions is $O(|E|)$. \end{theorem}

-For the sake of building intuition, we first consider Algorithm \ref{alg:warmup}, which is perhaps the most natural method for sparsifying $H$ while preserving its salient reachability properties (this is \textbf{not} the final algorithm that we use).
+For the sake of building intuition, we first consider Algorithm \ref{alg:warmup}, which is perhaps the most natural method for sparsifying $H$ while preserving reachability among pairs in $P$ (this is \textbf{not} the final algorithm that we use).

-It is clear that Algorithm \ref{alg:warmup} is correct, in the sense that it eventually terminates within the sparsity bound $f(n, |P|, |S|)$ (since, by definition of $f$, at all times there exists a subgraph of the current graph $H$ on $f(n, |P|, |S|)$ edges that is a reachability preserver of $G, P$).
-The trouble is that the runtime of Algorithm \ref{alg:warmup} is not very good.
-The successful iterations are not a problem: by Theorem \ref{thm:dec-reach} they take $O(|E||S|)$ time in total, which is good.
-However, with high probably have at \emph{least} $f(n, |P|, |S|)$ unsuccessful iterations (possibly far more), and \emph{each} of these might take $\Omega(|E||S|)$ time.
-That is, because the \emph{worst case update time per deletion} in Theorem \ref{thm:dec-reach} is still $O(|E|)$, it is conceivable that we will pay $\Omega(|E||S|)$ work for a single unsuccessful deletion, but then we have to unwind all of this work and so we are not able to amortize this work over the runtime of the entire algorithm.
+It is immediate that Algorithm \ref{alg:warmup} is correct, in the sense that it eventually returns a reachability preserver with $O(\rpp(n, |P|, |S|))$ edges.
+The trouble is that its runtime guarantees are not very good.
+Let us say that an iteration of the main while loop is \emph{successful} if the selected edge $e$ does not affect reachability among demand pairs, and so $e$ remains deleted.
+The successful iterations are not a problem: using Theorem \ref{thm:dec-reach}, they take $O(|E||S|)$ time in total.

+The problem is that we expect to have $\Omega(\rpp(n, |P|, |S|))$ unsuccessful iterations, and \emph{each} unsuccessful iteration might take $\Omega(|E||S|)$ time.
+That is, because the \emph{worst case update time per deletion} in Theorem \ref{thm:dec-reach} is $O(|E|)$ for each data structure, it is conceivable that we will pay $\Omega(|E||S|)$ work for a single unsuccessful deletion, and then we have to unwind all of this work and so we are not able to amortize it over the runtime of the entire algorithm.